HotAndCold245/Hidden-Grotto/README.md

 # Changelog
 <details>
 	<summary>v.1.5.100</summary>
-- #New - Added option to hide most borders via Style Settings
+- #New : Added option to hide most borders via Style Settings
+- #New : Added option to hide the mobile navigation bar Via Style Settings
 - The theme is now fully updated for the latest version of Obsidian
 - Upcoming additions (and a reminder to myself) - Hidden UI elements, more color presets, add font directly to the theme